HBO Max: How to watch Tom and Jerry, Snyder Cut and everything else to know

 All Warner Bros. movies released in this "hybrid" model on HBO Max will be available to watch in in 4K Ultra HD resolution and HDR image quality, even though those format aren't yet standard for the full Max library.

-Does it cost extra to watch these new theatrical movies on HBO Max?
+Is there any extra cost to watch these new theatrical movies on HBO Max?

 No. Everything on Warner Bros.'
 2021 slate of new movies will available on HBO Max at no added cost to subscribers -- in other words, feels like free.
 But HBO Max doesn't have a free trial, so you'll either need to sign up with a paying membership or upgrade an existing HBO subscription to include Max.